KalAbaddon/listd.k13.app/user/pages/09.MiG-19P/RAZBAM.Air2GroundRocket/checklist.md

     -   step: 9.
 When both edges of the Wagon touch the Sight´s Reticle Ring, open fire.
 ---

-## EMPLOYMENT OF ARS-57M/S-5M UNGUIDED ROCKETS IN GROUND ATTACK
+## ARS-57M/S-5M Unguided Rockets for Ground Attack

 ===